andresromerouy/DBase/[DB-07] Views and common table expressions.md

 4190  Hansel & Gretel: Witch Hunters  98        55682070  50000000
 </pre>

 A query can include multiple CTE's, separated by commas, in a single `WITH` statement.
-For example, if we want to expand our previous query to include the names of the actors that have participated in the film, we could add a second CTE to have the columns `film_id` and `name` together.
+For example, if we want to expand our previous query to include the name of the director of the film, we could add a second CTE to have the columns `film_id` and `name` together.

 <pre>
 <b>WITH germany_cte AS (